 6. Pitchfork – Sometimes a brand’s logo makes such subtle changes that it takes some intense analysis to see what is different.
 In the case of Pitchfork, the only change is that the strange indentation font of the letters “f” and “k” have been replaced by a more normal font face.
 The result is a smoother looking style that doesn’t attempt to incorporate the brand’s product line into the title itself.
 When a logo is a title only, it is tempting to do this, but it is not always the most sound business strategy.
 The change is a good idea, in our opinion.

 7. The Peace Corps – The Peace Corps has had its older logo for 55 years.
 That’s another factor you need to consider.
 When a logo has been around that long, it is harder to acclimate everyone to it.
-The original stars and stripes that captures a part of the American flag is gone in its original form in the new version.
+The original stars and stripes that capture a part of the American flag are gone in its original form in the new version.
 But it is replaced by a single white dove on a navy blue background carrying the stripes of the flag, which seems to indicate the same idea.
-The Peace Corps is a governmental institution and iw well-known for its help of global problems overseas and in needy countries.
+The Peace Corps is a governmental institution and is well-known for its help of global problems overseas and in needy countries.
 The dove is more prominent in this latter version, which was officially unveiled June 2016.

 8. Houston Ballet – The Houston Ballet changed from their white on black straight design to one that symbolizes more movement.
 The new logo is purple and features a unique symbol that seems to move when you stare at it long enough.
 This more modern classy design seems more artistic in nature and may better capture what the company wishes to get across as an artistic dance company.